Jip-Hop/jailmaker/templates/incus/README.md

 ## Setup

 Check out the [config](./config) template file.
-You may provide it when asked during `jlmkr create` or, if you have the template file stored on your NAS, you may provide it directly by running `jlmkr create --config /mnt/tank/path/to/incus/config myincusjail`.
+You may provide it when asked during `jlmkr create` or, if you have the template file stored on your NAS, you may provide it directly by running `jlmkr create --start --config /mnt/tank/path/to/incus/config myincusjail`.

 Unfortunately incus doesn't want to install from the `initial_setup` script inside the config file.
 So we manually finish the setup by running the following after creating and starting the jail: